daserzw/satosa-oidc-to-saml/README.md

 # satosa-oidc-to-saml

-This not-that-brief notes are the outcome of an effort to understand how to quickly set up a _Proof of Concept_ SATOSA proxy as a simple OIDC to SAML 2.0 gateway for Research and Education Identity Federation.
-Please consider that the author is __not an expert__ user of SATOSA and what follows __MUST NOT__ be used in production without modifications.
+This _not-that-brief_ notes are the outcome of an effort to understand how to quickly set up a __Proof of Concept__ SATOSA proxy as a simple OIDC to SAML 2.0 gateway for Research and Education Identity Federation.
+Please consider that the author is __not an expert__ user of SATOSA and what follows __MUST NOT__ be used in a production environment without modifications.

 References:
 * https://github.com/IdentityPython/SATOSA